 My primary areas of interest are behavioral economics, incentives and consumer behavior, but I am also very interested in analyzing the impact of public policies and social programs, especially as far as education is concerned.
 (Studying incentives is really my true calling, as evidenced by this anecdote.)
-In addition, I am particularly interested in the economics of the music business and how consumer psychology affects the dynamics of the industry.
+In addition, I am particularly interested in the economics of the music business and how consumer psychology and public policy affect the dynamics of the industry.

-I am apparently somewhat good at being a student, though unfortunately that is not a marketable skill in and of itself.
+I guess I’m somewhat good at being a student, though unfortunately that is not a marketable skill in and of itself.
 I am a Ph.D. candidate in Business Economics at Harvard University, where I currently have a masters degree in Economics.
-(I swear I will finish my Ph.D. eventually, though, as you’ve probably guessed, it’s not a particularly high priority.)
 As an undergraduate, I studied computer science and mathematics at MIT.
 I worked as a management consultant after graduation and also finished a masters degree in Computer Science at MIT, where I wrote a super nerdy thesis about the logistics of the container-shipping industry.
 Despite having minored in economics, I didn’t go full time in that direction until graduate school.
 Since then, I have truly developed a passion for the subject and really enjoy the opportunity to share that passion with others, especially those people who don’t generally like economics.

 On a less boring note, random other things about me: I am obsessed with sports statistics, particularly as far as baseball is concerned.
-I am the marketing coordinator for a Boston-based band.
 I like karaoke and play the piano, so it’s only a matter of time until you get songs about economics.
 (Update: That ship has sailed.)
-I have a chihuahua named Gizmo that thinks he’s a tiger.
+I have a chihuahua named Gizmo that thinks he’s a tiger, and a cat named Raja that’s is names after a tiger.
 I used to be a competitive figure skater.
 I will kick your ass at poker AND guitar hero.
 I run marathons.
 (Slowly.)
 I wear more hats than the average person.
 (A student put in an evaluation once that I wore cute hats, so now I feel obligated.)
 I was a mathlete, and am proud of it.
 I probably don’t provide much competition to Megan McArdle for the title of “the world’s tallest female econoblogger.”
 I love fashion and own more pairs of shoes than any reasonable person should.

 In the old version of my bio, here is where I had a picture that none of my friends liked.
 In honor of that picture, I am replacing it with some close second choices for a bio picture: